scollier/summit2014DockerLab/summit_lab.md

         # Only update LocalSettings if they already exist; on initial
         # setup they will not yet be here
         if [ -f /var/www/html/wiki/LocalSettings.php ] ; then
             edit_in_place /var/www/html/wiki/LocalSettings.php 's/^\$wgDBserver =.*$/\$wgDBserver = "'$DB_PORT_3306_TCP_ADDR'";/'
-        fi
+            sed -i 's/^\$wgServer =.*$/\$wgServer = "http:\/\/'$HOST_IP'";/' /var/www/html/wiki/LocalSettings.php
         fi

 It's doing a check for an existing LocalSettings.php file.
 We added that file during the Docker build process.
 That file was copied to /var/www/html/wiki.
 So, the script runs, sees that the file exists and points the *$wbDBserver* variable to the MariaDB container.
 So, no matter if these containers get shut down and have new IP addresses, the Mediawiki container will always be able to find the MariaDB container because of the *link*.
-That's the service discovery that's happening.
+In addition, it's using the *-e* option to pass environment variables, in this case, $HOST_IP to the *run-mw.sh* script to complete the configuration.

 **Lab 2 Complete!**